George Gurdjieff: Movements

-Movements, or sacred dances, constitute an integral part of the Gurdjieff Work.
+Movements, or sacred dances, constitute an integral part of the Gurdjieff work.
 Gurdjieff sometimes referred to himself as a "teacher of dancing" and gained initial public notice for his attempts to put on a ballet in Moscow called Struggle of the Magicians.

 In Views from the Real World Gurdjieff wrote, "You ask about the aim of the movements.
 To each position of the body corresponds a certain inner state and, on the other hand, to each inner state corresponds a certain posture.
 A man, in his life, has a certain number of habitual postures and he passes from one to another without stopping at those between.
 Taking new, unaccustomed postures enables you to observe yourself inside differently from the way you usually do in ordinary conditions."

-Films of movements demonstrations are occasionally shown for private viewing by the Gurdjieff Foundations, and one is shown in a scene in the Peter Brook movie Meetings with Remarkable Men.
+Films of movements demonstrations are occasionally shown for private viewing by the Gurdjieff Foundations, and some examples are shown in a scene in the Peter Brook movie Meetings with Remarkable Men.